-The Town is not anticipating any overrides/exclusions until we move forward with the construction of the public facilities complex at 105 South Main Street.
-We anticipate there will be debt exclusions at the ballot at that time.
-This is the only way in which the Town can permanently increase the tax levy to exceed the levy ceiling.
+The Town successfully passed a debt exclusion for the construction of the public facilities complex at 105 South Main Street.
+Exclusions/overrides are the only ways in which the Town can permanently increase the tax levy to exceed the levy ceiling.
 In FY21 the Town's levy ceiling was \$56,844,682.
+The override is not reflected in the current budgeted numbers.

 As you can see in the following charts, the Town tax levy is well below the levy ceiling.
 The Town's Maximum Allowable Levy for FY 21 was \$32,067,895; we are over this number as new debt exclusions are added into the FY22 estimate.
 For FY21 our excess levy capacity was \$871,534.